Who Is Kyle MacLachlan?

 Born on February 22, 1959, in Yakima, Washington, Kyle MacLachlan went on to make his film debut as an actor in the 1984 sci-fi epic Dune, directed by David Lynch.
 He and Lynch continued to work together in the film Blue Velvet and TV series Twin Peaks, which would become a critically acclaimed cult classic and earn MacLachlan Emmy nods and a Golden Globe win.
 The actor has gone on to star in an array of film and TV projects that include The Doors, Showgirls, Sex and the City, Desperate Housewives and Portlandia.
-It was announced that Twin Peaks will return to the airwaves in 2016.
+In 2017 he returned to familiar territory with the revival of Twin Peaks.

 MacLachlan and Lynch reunited again for what would become arguably the actor’s defining role, that of FBI Special Agent Dale Cooper in the ABC series Twin Peaks, which debuted in 1990.
 Peaks had a murder mystery at its core and featured a distinctive, not readily defined sensibility that would allow the show to live on as a cult classic despite being on the air for less than two full seasons.
 MacLachlan also earned two Emmy nominations and won a Golden Globe for his performance on the series.